-Sessier, et al., Am J Repir Crit Care Med 2002, 166: 1338-1344 Ely, et al., JAMA 2003; 286, 2983-2991 notify the physician ach of the 8 items below if the patient clearly meets the criteria defined in the ve a score of "0" if there is no manifestation or unable to score.
-If the patient score .
-The diagnosis of delirium is made following clinical assessment; document in the ention record (RN) and progress note (MD). ssessment Scoring Instructions Score .
-Altered Level of Consciousness If MASS portion of VAMASS is 0 (no response) or 1 (response to noxious stimulus only), record "U/A" (unable to score) and do not complete remainder of screening tool Score "0" if MASS score is 3 (calm, cooperative, interacts with environment without prompting) Score "1" if MASS score is 2, 4, 5 or 6 (MASS score of 2 is a patient who only interacts or responds when stimulated by light touch or voice - no spontaneous interaction or movement; 4, 5 and 6 are exaggerated responses) lf MASS ≠ 0 or 1, sc reen items 2-8 and complete a total score of all 8 items.
-2. Inattention 1° for any of the following: Difficulty following conversation or instructions Easily distracted by external stimuli Difficulty in shifting focuses 3.
+Sessier, et al., Am J Repir Crit Care Med 2002, 166: 1338-1344 ve a score of "0" if there is no manifestation or unable to score.
+If the patient scores The diagnosis of delirium is made following clinical assessment; document in the ention record (RN) and progress note (MD). ssessment Scoring Instructions Score .
+Altered Level of Consciousness If MASS portion of VAMASS is 0 (no response) or 1 (response to noxious stimulus only), record "U/A" (unable to score) and do not complete remainder of screening tool Score "0" if MASS score is 3 (calm, cooperative, interacts with environment without prompting) Score "1" if MASS score is 2, 4, 5 or 6 (MASS score of 2 is a patient who only interacts or responds when stimulated by light touch or voice - no spontaneous interaction or movement; 4, 5 and 6 are exaggerated responses) If MASS ≠ 0 or 1, sc reen items 2-8 and complete a total score of all 8 items.
+2. Inattention 1" for any of the following: Difficulty following conversation or instructions Easily distracted by external stimuli Difficulty in shifting focuses .
 Disorientation "1" for any obvious mistake in person, place or time I. Hallucination/ delusions/ psychosis 1° for any one of the following: Unequivocal manifestation of hallucinations or of behaviour probably due to hallucinations (e.g.catching non-existent object) Delusions Gross impairment in reality testing 5.
-Psychomotor agitation or retardation 1° for any of the following: Hyperactivity requiring additional sedatives or restraints in order to control potential dangerousness (e.g. pulling out IV lines, hitting staff) Hypoactivity or clinically noticeable psychomotor slowing (differs from depression by fluctuation in consciousness and inattention) 5.
+Psychomotor agitation or retardation 1° for any of the following: Hyperactivity requiring additional sedatives or restraints in order to control potential dangerousness (e.g. pulling out IV lines, hitting staff) Hypoactivity or clinically noticeable psychomotor slowing (differs from depression by fluctuation in consciousness and inattention) .
 Inappropriate speech or mood 1° for any of the following (score 0 if unable to assess): Inappropriate, disorganized or incoherent speech Inappropriate display of emotion related to events or situation 7.
 Sleep wake/cycle disturbance 1° for any of the following: Sleeping less than 4 hours or waking frequently at night (do not consider wakefulness initiated by medical staff or loud environment) Sleeping during most of day 3.
-Symptom fluctuation 1" for fluctuation of the manifestation of any item or symptom over 24 hours (e.g., from one shift to another) TOTAL SCORE 0-8 / 8 A score > 4 suggests delirium.
+Symptom fluctuation "1" for fluctuation of the manifestation of any item or symptom over 24 hours (e.g., from one shift to another) TOTAL SCORE A score > 4 suggests delirium.
 A score > 4 is not indicative of the severity of the delirium